izzyacademy/kafka-in-a-box/README.md

 A repository for generating artifacts and resources to run an Apache Kafka cluster on docker containers using vanilla Apache Kafka

+It uses the upstream Apache Kafka project with very minimal adaptation to run them on containers.

+The vanilla Apache Kafka artifacts are packaged into a container and environment variables are converted into configuration files that can be used to run the containers for
+- Zookeeper
+- Kafka Broker
+- Kafka Connect

+It also containers docker compose scripts that allow you to run Apache Kafka 2.8.0 in both legacy mode (with Zookeeper) and KRaft mode (without Zookeeper)

+To get started, simply clone the repository to your local machine and follow the steps to get in running in no time

+You will need to have Docker installed locally to run the containers

 ```shell

 git clone git@github.com:izzyacademy/kafka-in-a-box.git